Who can apply for an internship?

-You will receive the stipend in mid-June.
+You will receive the stipend by the time you start your internship in June.

 Is the stipend taxable?

-Typically stipends are considered to be taxable but consult with a tax expert to get the best information about your situation.
+Typically stipends are considered to be taxable, but consult with a tax expert to get the best information about your situation.

 Can I earn course credit for this internship?

 The Portland Internship Experience program does not grant credit independently.
 However, PIE internships will be eligible for participation in the summer UGST 404 Internship course.
 If you are interested in receiving credit, you will need to initiate an application for the internship course.
 For more information visit: https://career.uoregon.edu/internshipcredit.
 The course is filled on a first come first-served basis.
 Enrollment in summer courses could affect your financial aid.
 Please contact your financial aid counselor to discuss.

 There will be approximately 50 internships this summer 2024.

 Do I need to be located in Portland to perform an internship?